Why

 Continuous

-Filament and Staple Fibers and rarely address the possibility of Staple
+Filament and Staple Fibers and rarely address the possibility

-complains, The retailer typically tells the
+for this problem.
+When the customer complains, the retailer typically tells the

 consumer that the shedding will eventually stop and to be patient.
+This is

 Why